bnorthan/inf-428-data-analytics-online/Introduction/Videos.md

 # Videos

+# 2021

+2021 is the second year INF428/528 has been taught online.
+The course continues to evolve.
+We will re-use some of the videos from last year as needed, and I will produce new videos based on questions I get.
+So please, if you have any questions post right away to the "ask a question" forum.
+If the question can't be answered concisely it will become a video.
+More to come soon...

+# 2020

 2020 is the first year INF428/528 has been taught online, and it has been a learning experience for myself as to the best way to teach material.
 I have been adding videos as needed based on questions I get.
 I will continue to do so (if you are struggling with something ask, and I will make a video) and summarize them here.

 Oh yeah... to top it all off, all of a sudden we also got hit by a pandemic and everybody's life got disrupted a bit (this class was online anyway so I guess we've been disrupted less than others).
 Stay safe.